ncschroeder/LeetCode-Problems/Number_of_Islands.md

 - `grid[i][j]` is `'0'` or `'1'`.

 ### Solutions

 To solve this, iterate througn all the cells in the grid and when we find a cell with unvisited land, do a depth-first search (DFS) on adjacent cells with unvisited land to explore the whole island.

 This problem is similar to an assignment I got in my "Algorithms and Advanced Data Structures" class in fall 2019.
-We were learning about graph theory and depth-first search and the assignment was to implement a function that could find the number of friend circles in a graph.
-This function has an adjacency matrix as a param and this matrix is for friendship statuses.
-The professor had the assignment be to solve this particular problem since a student of his got asked to solve this problem in a coding interview.
-This problem is virtually identical to the LeetCode problem "Number of Provinces".
+We were learning about graph theory and DFS and the assignment was to implement a function that could find the number of friend circles in a graph.
+This function has an adjacency matrix for friendship statuses as a param.
+The professor had the assignment be to solve this particular problem since a student of his got asked to solve it in a coding interview.
+This friends circles problem is virtually identical to the LeetCode problem ["Number of Provinces"](https://leetcode.com/problems/number-of-provinces/).

 #### Refactored Solution

+Since `Cell` is a `data class`, the hash value of an instance of it is based on the `row` and `col` properties.
+This allows the `visitedCells` set to work as we want it to.
+More info about data classes can be found in the Kotlin Docs [here](https://kotlinlang.org/docs/data-classes.html).

 ```kotlin
 fun numIslands(grid: Array<CharArray>): Int {